-- d.
+d.
 Objections.
-Confer in good faith to identify and resolve objections.
-The Court supersedes time limits set in LR44.1, LR46, and CrLR55.2.B and requires filing of any objections with authority within two calendar days of listing and exchange.
-Such objections include any identification of exhibits requiring authentication.
+The Court supersedes time limits set in LR44.1, LR46, and CrLR55.2.B and requires filing of any objections with authority no later than three business days after the date the Joint Pretrial Order is filed.
+Those objections must include any identification of exhibits requiring authentication.
 The Court typically allows telephonic depositions on an expedited basis to authenticate exhibits and may shift costs in this regard.
-File any response within two calendar days. - e.
-Disposition.
-The Court seeks to pre-mark and pre-admit before trial all exhibits except those that are truly in dispute.